mulesoft/pdk-custom-policy-examples/agent-policies/a2a-pii-detector-policy/README.md

 # A2A PII Detector Policy Example

 This policy detects sensitive information in prompts sent to and from an agent.
-If sensitive information is found, the prompt can be rejected or logged.
+The policy checks for US Social Security numbers, email addresses, credit card numbers, and US phone numbers.
+If sensitive information is found, the prompt is either rejected or logged, depending on the selected action.

 ## Testing the Policy